-WHAT’S THE SCOOP?
-If your idea of a dream getaway is a log cabin in the middle of nowhere, Forest Holidays has just the thing.
-OK, “in the middle of nowhere” might be exaggerating a little but if you stay at one of their nine idyllic sites across the UK, you’ll certainly feel a million miles away from fast-paced modern life.
+If your idea of a dream getaway is a log cabin in the middle of nowhere, you’ll love Blackwood Forest.
+OK, “in the middle of nowhere” might be exaggerating a little but if you stay at any of Forest Holidays’ nine idyllic sites across the UK, you’ll certainly feel a million miles away from modern life.

-We checked in to the Blackwood Forest resort in Hampshire and our luxurious cabin – one of 60 hidden away in 270 hectares of woodland – was a real delight.
+We checked in to the Blackwood Forest resort in Hampshire.
+Our luxurious cabin – one of 60 hidden away in 270 hectares of woodland – was a real delight.

 All Forest Holidays sites are on land owned by the Forestry Commission and have been designed to blend in with their woodland surroundings.
 Not only will your break help fund the organisation’s important work but it will also support local communities.